callumdepasquale/Differential-Expression-Analysis/README.md

 This project investigates the expression levels of key breast cancer–related genes using publicly available RNA-seq data from the **Gene Expression Omnibus (GEO)**.

-It builds on Bioinformagician’s *Gene Expression* tutorials and includes enhanced visualisations and statistical comparisons.
+It builds on Bioinformagician’s *Gene Expression* tutorials with further visualisations and statistical tests.

 ## 📋 Summary